Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (b) From July 1, 1996 to December 31, 1997, the registry shall disclose identifying information under subsection (a) of this section only if the former parent consents to such disclosure.
 After December 31, 1997, the registry shall disclose information under subsection (a) of this section as follows:

-(1) For adoptions that were finalized prior to July 1, 1986, the registry shall disclose identifying information if the former parent has filed in any probate court or agency any kind of document that clearly indicates that he or she consents to such disclosure.
+(1) For adoptions that were finalized prior to July 1, 1986, the registry shall disclose identifying information if the former parent has filed in any probate division of the superior court or agency any kind of document that clearly indicates that he or she consents to such disclosure.

 (2) For adoptions that were finalized on or after July 1, 1986, the registry shall disclose identifying information without requiring the consent of the former parent except the registry shall not disclose such information if the former parent has filed a request for nondisclosure in accordance with the provisions of section 6-106 of this title and has not withdrawn the request or, prior to July 1, 1996, has filed in any court or agency any kind of document that clearly indicates that his or her identity not be disclosed and has not withdrawn the document.